 Cancer can sometimes be detected in asymptomatic patients via regular physical examinations and screening tests.
 (See also Overview of Cancer Overview of Cancer Cancer is an unregulated proliferation of cells.
-Its prominent properties are A lack of differentiation of cells Local invasion of adjoining tissue Metastasis, which is spread to distant sites... read more .)
+Its prominent properties are A lack of cell differentiation Local invasion of adjoining tissue Metastasis, which is spread to distant sites through... read more .)

 Physical examinations for cancers of the thyroid, oral cavity, skin, lymph nodes, testes, prostate, cervix, and ovaries should be a part of routine medical care.

 Screening tests Screening Tests Test results may help make a diagnosis in symptomatic patients (diagnostic testing) or identify occult disease in asymptomatic patients (screening).
 If the tests were appropriately ordered on... read more are tests that are done in asymptomatic patients at risk.
 The rationale is that early diagnosis may decrease cancer mortality by detecting cancer at an early and curable stage.
 Early detection may allow for less radical therapy and reduce costs.
 Risks include false-positive results, which necessitate confirmatory tests (eg, biopsy, endoscopy) that can lead to anxiety, significant morbidity, and significant costs; and false-negative results, which may give a mistaken sense of security, causing patients to ignore subsequent symptoms.

 Screening for cancer should be done in the following circumstances:

 When distinct high-risk groups can be identified such as people who have a family history of breast, ovarian, pancreatic, hematologic, colonic, or prostate cancers

 When a screening test is proved to have a benefit that exceeds risk and is recommended by competent health authorities